Skip Ribbon Commands

 3. Learning to understand & manage emotions

-By learning to understand their emotions, children and teens can better manage and avoid being overwhelmed by them.
+When kids learn to understand and manage their emotions, they can better avoid being overwhelmed by them.
+"Emotion coaching" can help:

 • Acknowledge the emotion.
 (You might say, "Wow, I see that you have some big feelings now," or "I know you feel bad about having to stop your game you wanted to finish.")